jonathanpeppers/gcdump-analyze/.github/instructions/gcdump-analyze-core.md

 Where this is an example if passed 8 rows.

-* `Markdown` is a static class for rendering markdown
+* `Markdown` is a static class for rendering markdown tables from a `TableReport`.

 * `Markdown.Write(TableReport, System.IO.TextWriter)` writes the report to the passed in `TextWriter`.

+## Implementation notes

+* Parsing: uses `Microsoft.Diagnostics.Tracing` (`GCHeapDump`) to load the dump into a `MemoryGraph`.
+* Retained size: computed via `SpanningTree` dominators; attribution avoids double-counting within same-type chains.
+* Output: `TableReport` is stable and used by CLI, tests, and MCP server tools.

 ## Types